 Are you passionate about taxes?
 Do you have a bachelor’s degree in financial law, economics, business administration, or a related field?
 And are you ready to take the next step in your career?
 Then you should consider doing the American specialisation of the master’s in International and European Tax Law.
 This one –year master’s programme is jointly offered by Maastricht University and the University of Aruba.
 It focusses on corporate taxation and international tax planning with particular reference to Europe and the Americas.
 You’ll combine legal and economic approaches with policy and practice, and you’ll gain insight into the interdependence of corporate structures, investment, cross-border employment and tax law.
 Upon graduation, you’ll find yourself in an enviable position.
-Thanks to their broad knowledge of financial and business matters, many of our graduates are highly in demand on the job market.
+Thanks to their broad knowledge of financial and business matters, many of our graduates are highly in demand in the job market.
 And the international orientation of your degree will open up job opportunities in many different countries.

 Why this programme?

 Taxes are a fact of life, yet not all tax systems are created equal.
-In a globalising world where tax payers often have connections to more than one country and companies do millions of cross-border transactions every day, knowledge of multiple tax systems is becoming increasingly valuable.
+In a globalising world where taxpayers often have connections to more than one country and companies do millions of cross-border transactions every day, knowledge of multiple tax systems is becoming increasingly valuable.
 Frequent updates and revisions also make it a highly dynamic field of law.
 In the double-degree programme in International and European Tax Law, you’ll be familiarised with corporate taxation and international tax planning in different countries in Europe and the Americas.
 It will provide you with the opportunity to deepen and strengthen your tax knowledge from a regional as well as an international/European perspective.

 Taught on Aruba

 The programme is entirely taught on the University of Aruba campus in Oranjestad.
 This strategic location offers many advantages.
 As it is part of the kingdom of the Netherlands, this Caribbean island often functions as a hub between Europe, the Caribbean and the Americas.
-You’ll therefore be living in an international and multicultural environment.
+You’ll, therefore, be living in an international and multicultural environment.
 You’ll also have access to lectures and guest lectures taught by instructors and professionals from a wide range of backgrounds, who have worked in many different countries.

 Is it for me?